jimz011/homekit-infused/docs/configuration.md

 - `weather:`

 *Note that these are already commented out by default and you should uncomment them and change them to your own respective configuration.
+*WARNING: Make sure that when you uncomment these lines the indentation is right!!

 If you have set `custom_cards: true` you must create a folder with the same name as the path in `/hki-user/views/` by default this path is `home` unless you rename it in the settings.
 In this case your path would be `/hki-user/views/home/`.